Huntsman Corporation HUN

 - Reverse the abridged 10-day director nomination window

-- Hold management accountable for executing on stated EBITDA and share-price targets
+- Hold management accountable for delivering on stated EBITDA and share-price targets

 KPIs cited